donders-research-data-management/rdm-jargon-authcache/README.md

 The extension is achieved by wrapping around the class [`IRODSAccessObjectFactoryImpl`](https://github.com/DICE-UNC/jargon/blob/master/jargon-core/src/main/java/org/irods/jargon/core/pub/IRODSAccessObjectFactoryImpl.java), and extending the `authenticateIRODSAccount` method with two hooks:

-1. __Before__ the original `authenticateIRODSAccount` method is called, it tries to retrieve authenticated IRODSAccount referred by the same username/password pair from JCS.
+1. __Before__ the original `authenticateIRODSAccount` method is called, it tries to retrieve from JCS the authenticated IRODSAccount indexed by the given username/password pair.
 1. __After__ the original `authenticateIRODSAccount` method is successful, it stores authenticated IRODSAccount (retrieved from the [`AuthResponse`](https://github.com/DICE-UNC/jargon/blob/master/jargon-core/src/main/java/org/irods/jargon/core/connection/auth/AuthResponse.java)) into JCS, and index it with a MD5 hash seeded by the username/password pair.

 ## Why the extension is made?